ezsystems/LegacyBridge/INSTALL.md

 ### Configure virtual host rewrite rules

-To access legacy assests (eZ Publish designs and extension designs), add the following rewrite rules to your Apache virtual host:
+To access legacy assets (eZ Publish designs and extension designs), add the following rewrite rules to your Apache virtual host:

 ```
 # If using cluster, uncomment the following two lines: